-Train your team to recognize security issues and avoid different risks of mobile banking, such as risky behavior, phishing detection, and other online security strategies.
+Train your team to recognize mobile banking apps security issues and avoid different risks of mobile banking, such as risky behavior, phishing detection, and other online security measures.
 Then, save your skills with unannounced test phishing emails, text messages, etc. They should look in every way like a typical phishing message.
 Still, if an employee clicks, they are automatically registered in the data security training module.
 Verizon reports that most mobile phishing attempts involve SMS and social messaging, not email, so it's important to vary the phishing environment as well as the content.

 5. Ensure best security practices

-Every mobile banking application should be designed with security in mind.
+Every secure mobile banking app should be designed with security in mind.
 Make sure your developers are familiar with mobile app security best practices and frameworks such as the OWASP Mobile Top 10.
 From there, conduct regular automated mobile banking security testing as part of the SDLC, as well as occasional deeper penetration testing.
 Finally, deploy an additional layer of security, App Shielding, to protect your app at runtime and in potentially hostile (legacy, insecure phone) environments that put your app at risk.